-After the Lottery, top households will need to send income, asset, and tax documentation to SEB in order to be receive program pre-approval.
-Households will have approximately 10 days to complete their applications with SEB.
-Households who fail to submit all required documentation, and households who are not eligible according to the documents submitted, will not be pre-approved and will not be permitted to move forward.
-SEB Housing will send the files of the top eligible households to the Monitoring Agent for program certification.
+Immediately after the Lottery, SEB Housing will send the files of the top households to the Monitoring Agent for program certification.
 It is ultimately the Monitoring Agent who will determine if a household is eligible and can move forward to the next step of the process.